 AN INTRODUCTION TO OUR CURRICULUM

-For Autumn Term 2020 we have introduced our RESTORATIVE CURRICULUM to support children returning to learning in school.
+In Autumn Term 2020 we introduced our RESTORATIVE CURRICULUM to support children returning to learning in school.

 CLICK HERE for more information

 "Since we can’t know what knowledge will be most needed in the future, it is senseless to try to teach it in advance.
 Instead, we should try to turn out people who love learning so much and learn so well that they will be able to learn whatever needs to be learned."

 |Teaching and Learning Policy|

 |Home Learning Policy|

 - we are all learners – learning is a lifelong experience

 - we are all teachers - we teach the children through all that we do

 - learning and teaching should not just be seen as an isolated activity that happens in a classroom.